 Regional Advisory Committees

-To ensure that there is ample opportunity for community input on ETSI-BC investment decisions, there are two Regional Advisory Committees (RACs), which consist of local government officials and MLAs from throughout the ETSI-BC service area.
+There are two Regional Advisory Committees (RACs), which consist of local government officials and MLAs from throughout the ETSI-BC service area.
 The regions represented by the RACs are as follows:

 - Appoint/elect members as Directors to the Trust Board